Articles

 In this thoughtful and well-researched article, Jim writes that law firms would benefit greatly from long-term planning and that succession - critical to sustainability - should command leadership's full attention.
 We couldn't agree more. - What's Our Deal?

-Click here to download the 10-page executive summary. - Make Mid-Sized The Right Size
+- Make Mid-Sized The Right Size

 by Peter S. Marlette, Esq.Peter Marlette, Managing Partner of Damon Morey in Buffalo, New York, has recently joined the MPF Advisory Board.
 This outstanding article, which originally appeared in the New York Law Journal, is must reading for leaders of mid-size law firms.
 It discusses the exciting opportunities for mid-size firms in today's marketplace for legal services.
 Among his recommendation: Adopt and implement a firm-wide strategic plan, and become active in the right law firm network.
-His frm is a member of ALFA International.
+His firm is a member of ALFA International.

 - Where Leaders Stumble